nielsbasjes/splittablegzip/README.md

 ![Graph of the results](Benchmark/Benchmark55.png)

 ## Requirements
-First of all this only works with Hadoop 0.21 and up because this depends on the presence of the SplittableCompressionCodec interface.
+First of all this only works with Hadoop 1.1.0 and up because this depends on the presence of the SplittableCompressionCodec interface.
-So Hadoop 1.x is not yet supported (waiting for [HADOOP-7823][HADOOP-7823]).

 I tested it with Hortonworks 2.1.2 and Cloudera CDH 4.5.0.